klemenStanic/WIER2021/pa3/report/report.md

 ## 2. Implementation
 ### 2.A Data processing and indexing
-Before we can index the data, the HTML pages must be cleaned of all the unnecessary and words, that don't contain much information, such as stopwords.
+Before we can index the data, the HTML pages must be cleaned of all the unnecessary data and words, that don't contain much information, such as stopwords.
 This process consists of:
 - *HTML text extraction*: We use **beautifulsoup** to parse the webpages and extract only the textual information, disregarding all html tags, etc. At this point, we also remove all the *script* sections of the HTML, we